Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: Introduction

-The overall philosophy of our approach is to make a marriage between mean field theory and an iterative variational procedure.
-There are 4 reasons to suppose this will improve the QAOA.
-1. The method uses measurement information in two ways, not one, to guide the optimization process.
-2. Mean field theory is often the best starting point for a variational calculation on a system with many degrees of freedom.
-3. For any algorithm based fundamentally on the adiabatic theorem, the better the starting wavefunction, the better the chances of success.
-4. For any problem whose solution is one of the computational basis vectors (an Ising problem, in condensed matter theory language) a local field term in the $z$ direction will steer the solution in a good candidate direction.
+\item The optimization is guided not only the energy but also by the local magnetization, so additional information available from the measurements is used. \item Mean field theory is often the best starting point for a variational calculation on a system with many degrees of freedom. \item For any algorithm based fundamentally on the adiabatic theorem, the shorter the distance in Hilbert space from the starting wavefunction final correct ground state, the better the chances of success~\cite{grass}.
+Our procedure includes a modification of the wavefunction at each stage of the iteration. \item For any problem whose solution is one of the computational basis vectors (an Ising problem, in condensed matter theory language) a local field term in the $z$ direction will steer the solution in a good candidate direction, owing to the fact that the solution lies in the set of ground states of some local-field Hamiltonian. \end{enumerate}

-Our method is somewhat similar to that in Ref.~\cite{grass}, who noted that bias fields could improve accuracy (defined below), but in that reference the procedure was not adaptive.
+Bias fields have previously been introduced in quantum adiabatic algorithm to improve accuracy (defined below)~\cite{grass}, but in that reference the procedure was not adaptive.
 This leads us to call our method the ``adaptive bias QAOA'' (ab--QAOA).
 The use of adaptive bias fields improves both the accuracy of the solution and its fidelity, i.e. the overlap between the computed final state and the actual target state.
-The ab-QAOA approach is somewhat similar to operator pool methods ~\cite{zhu2020adaptive}, in that the mixing Hamiltonian is updated, but re-intialization have not been employed in the past.
+There have been some adaptive QAOA methods, such as the operator pool method ~\cite{zhu2020adaptive}, in that the mixing Hamiltonian is updated, but re-initialization have not been employed in the past.

+This paper is organized as follows.
+In Sec.~\ref{sec:algorithm}, we give a detailed description of the MaxCut problem, the QAOA and the ab-QAOA.
+In Sec.~\ref{sec:result}, the relative performances of the QAOA and the ab-QAOA are computed and analyzed.
+We also investigate in detail the effects of the bias fields in the ab-QAOA.
+The conclusion of the paper is given in Sec.~\ref{sec:conclusion}.